 If the hash() method is not defined, the default hash value is the object's memory address (accessible via the built-in function id()) divided by 16, rounded down to the nearest integer.
 However, two objects that compare as equal via the eq() magic method must have the same hash value.
-The following simple hash() method for the Backpack class conforms to this rule and returns an integer.
+A simple hash() method for the Backpack class that conforms to this rule and returns an integer might be the following.